TuxCoding/ThunderOverlay/README.md

 ### How does it work?

 It extracts the data from the battle log.
 This log is pulled from the the web server `http://localhost:9111` provided by the War Thunder client itself.
-It parses the corresponding raw data to player and vehicle names and then looks up the corresponding image data provided by the game files or wiki.
+It parses the corresponding textual data about player and vehicle names.
+Then, the localized vehicle names are translated back to vehicle identifiers using name mappings from the game client.
+This allows us to find the correct vehicle image, because the game files uses those identifiers.
+Squad membership and player avatars are unfortunatly manually configurred, but are less likely to change.

+The kill notification is then displayed using CSS animations on a transparant background.
+The smoke effect is shown with a video where the green background is keyed out to add an alpha channel in order to make it transparant as well.

 ## Credits